 - Before tweeting information: Has the information you want to share been confirmed?
 (See verification guide below.)

 - When tweeting: Ensure credibility by double-checking that proper nouns and Twitter handles are spelt correctly; that hyperlinks are correct; that attribution is provided where necessary; and that the tweet makes sense.

-- When retweeting: Remember that your name will be associated with the content you retweet – make sure that the source you use is reliable.
+- When retweeting: Remember that your name will be associated with the content you retweet – make sure that the source you use for factual information is reliable.